SeptdirWorkshop/jYProExtra/README.md

 ### Images
 This function allows you to use YOOtheme Pro image enhancement (webP, lazy load) on the entire site.

+###WebP Caching
+This function adapts Joomla caching for browsers with and without webP support.

 ### Inline files
 This function allows you to include the contents of the`js/inline.js` and `css/inline.css` files from a template or child theme in `<head>`.